 Note: If you want all of your columns to be the same width, hit Ctrl + A and drag them.

-Read More: How to Autofit in Excel (7 Easy Ways)
+Read More: How to Autofit All Columns in Excel

 3. Insert a Custom Number to Adjust Column Width in Excel